How To Actually Choose Learning Toys For Toddlers

 For example, dolls are versatile.
 Toddlers like dolls as they begin to understand nurturing and caring for others.
 As they develop further, they play pretend by feeding and dressing their dollies.

-Choose Toys That Encourage Problem-Solving And Exploration
+Choose Toys That Encourage Exploration And Problem Solving

 Through play, our children practice newly learned skills over and over again.
 What better than to offer toys that give your kid a chance to figure something out on their own—or even with a little coaching?
 Toys like these are extremely beneficial because they develop;